 Principal Lecturer, Curriculum Development at Sheffield Hallam University

-Richard is a principal lecturer for curriculum studies and leads the knowledge in education research group in the Sheffield Institute of Education at Sheffield Hallam University.
+Richard leads the knowledge in education research group in the Sheffield Institute of Education at Sheffield Hallam University.
 He is a senior fellow of the Higher Education Academy (HEA).
 Richard holds a Teacher Fellowship from the university...